MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 - [Surface Go 3](https://www.microsoft.com/surface/business/surface-go-3)
 - [Surface Go 4](https://www.microsoft.com/surface/business/surface-go-4)

-> [!NOTE]
+> [!IMPORTANT]
-> Surface Pro 9 is available for Windows 10.
-Surface Pro 9 with 5G is only available with Windows 11.
+> When Windows 10 reaches end of support on October 14, 2025, Microsoft will no longer release security updates, bug fixes, time zone updates, or technical support from Microsoft.
+To learn more, including transition options for organizations needing more time, see [Plan for Windows 10 EOS with Windows 11, Windows 365, and ESU](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/plan-for-windows-10-eos-with-windows-11-windows-365-and-esu/ba-p/4000414).

 ## Considerations for choosing your OS